duttpathak/git/README.md

 Git merge and Git rebase commands are used to combine the work of multiple developers in one code.

 To understand git merge, the git branch needs to be understood first.
 There is a main branch and featured branch.
-Let's say that you want your code in a new place and not visible on the master branch.
+Let's say that you want your code in a new place and not visible on the main branch.
 You put it in feature branch.
-On the main branch the commit changes of the feature branch are not there, so git merge is used to see the commited changes of the feature branch on the master branch.
+On the main branch the commit changes of the feature branch are not there, so git merge is used to see the commited changes of the feature branch on the main branch.

 Git rebase is similar to git merge, except the featured branches will not be merged, but they will be rebased as seprate commits.
 Git rebase is eaiser to see, because the logs are linear and it's easy to move through the project.